Hericium erinaceus: Conservation

+Although H. erinaceus is native to Europe, it has been red listed in several European countries due to poor germination and establishment.

 Cultivation

+In fungi cultivation, fungal strains are analogous to plant varieties in crop breeding.
+Fungal strains comprise clonal descendants of a single isolation from one fungal colony in a pure culture.
+The production of H. erinaceus is widespread in Asia, mostly using extensive production practices on wood logs or stumps.

+Although there is considerable scientific research about Hericium spp., they are not commonly industrially produced in the West.
+Accordingly, there are few commercially available strains in the U.S. or Europe and little or no breeding for higher yield or other favorable traits has occurred.
+Production trials in Egypt report yields of H. erinaceus averaging at 165 g per 1 kg medium.

+In North America, its production occurs only on a small scale.
+Most of it is intensive indoor production with only a few small outdoor sites where log cultivation is practiced.

 Substrate requirements

-As a saprophyte that occurs on dead wood, H. erinaceus requires adequate substrate factors, including suitable carbon and nitrogen sources, a certain pH value and ideal carbon/nitrogen ratio.
+As a saprophyte that occurs on dead wood, H. erinaceus requires adequate substrate factors, including suitable carbon and nitrogen sources, a certain pH value and ideal carbon-to-nitrogen ratio.

-Many different substrates have been used successfully for culitivation of this mushroom.
+Many different substrates have been used to successfully cultivate this mushroom.
 Depending on the type of cultivation, the substrate can be either solid (artificial log) or liquid (submerged culture and deep submerged culture).

 The solid substrate is most commonly a mixture of sawdust of hardwood or conifer containing different complements that may include wheat bran, wheat straw, soybean meal, corn meal, rice bran, and rice straw.
 For example, H. erinaceus strains grow on beech sawdust substrate enriched with wheat bran (20%), rye grain (25%), soybean meal (7%), rapeseed meal (10%), or meat-osseous flour (6%).

 An example of a liquid substrate composition can be glucose for the carbon source, soybean powder, corn powder, and wheat bran powder as a complex nitrogen source.
-The pH values most suitable for the favorable growth of H. erinaceus were in the range of 5.0 - 9.0, with pH 6.0 as optimal.
+The pH values most suitable for the favorable growth of H. erinaceus were in the range of 5.0–9.0, with pH 6.0 as optimal.

-Climate-requirements
+Climate requirements

 Hericium erinaceus requires a humid environment for its growth: 85 to 90% of relative humidity in the air.
 The incubation temperature most suitable for the mycelial growth of H. erinaceus was found to be 25 °C, and the optimum temperature for vegetative growth was 26 °C. H. erinaceus is unable to grow with a water potential lower than -5 Mpa.